SModelS/smodels/docs/manual/source/BasicInput.rst

 Also, when generating the events it is important to ensure that no mass smearing is applied, so the events always contain the same mass value for a given particle.

-**Note that since all decays appearing in an LHE event are assumed to be prompt and the LHE-based decomposition should not be used for models with meta-stable BSM particles**.
+**Note that since all decays appearing in an LHE event are assumed to be prompt, the LHE-based decomposition should not be used for models with meta-stable BSM particles**.
+An example of how to add the width information after reading an LHE input file can be found in `this notebook <lheLLPExample.html>`_ .

 * **The LHE reader is implemented by the** `LHE reader method <theory.html#theory.lheReader.getDictionariesFrom>`_